FlorianSchwarzl/SUS-Bot/README.md

 - `inviteBot` - Shows the Invite Link for the Bot
 - `info` - Shows some Information about the Bot
 - `uptime` - Shows the uptime of the bot
+- `serverinfo` - Shows some information about the server

 ### Moderation